SLAMPAI/game_reasoning_arena/README.md

 # Board Game Arena

-A framework for evaluating Large Language Models (LLMs) through strategic game-playing using Google's OpenSpiel.
-Test LLM decision-making capabilities in games like Tic-Tac-Toe, Connect Four, Poker, and more.
+A framework for evaluating Large Language Models (LLMs) through strategic game-playing using Google's OpenSpiel game library.
+Allows to test LLM decision-making capabilities in games like Tic-Tac-Toe, Connect Four, Poker, and more.

 ### Key Features